Mat0u5/PastLife/README.md

 ---------

-## How to play in versions before 1.14 (after that you can just use Fabric like normal.):
+## How to play in versions before 1.14 (after that you can just use Fabric like normal):
 ### Client:
 1. Install the https://ornithemc.net installer.
 2. Open it, select the **client** environment, and install the desired version of Minecraft (based on the session you're on). **If in mc version beta 1.2_02 or beta 1.7.3:**  Make sure to select check "Historical Versions" otherwise the beta versions won't show up.